fire-h0und/the-keyboard-design-checklist/README.md

 * Painted mild steel sheet
 * Aluminum (stamped or cut sheet or CNC'd blocks integral with the top housing)
 * Stainless (typically 304, rarely 316 (marine proof keyboards?)
-* polycarbonate plastic cheet (very durable and flexible)
+* Polycarbonate plastic cheet (very durable and flexible)
-* plywood or wood (birch, maple come to mind)
+* Plywood or wood (birch, maple come to mind)
 * ABS plastic (3d prints in an enclosure like a charm)
 * PETg and or PLA - not suited for somer time usage in cars or hot ambients (stable up to 50 degrees Celsius at most)
 * Brass or Copper (those steampunk enthusiasts really seem to have money to burn, right?)